Wood Fetish

 In practice

-Reported expression is private and aesthetic, centred on the texture, polish, scent, and tactile qualities of wood and wooden items.
-There is no organised community or scene built around it, and the interest is known chiefly as a catalogue entry rather than through observed behaviour.
-In its material-appreciation logic it parallels the better-documented leather, silk, and metal fetishes, where arousal attaches to a substance's surface, temperature, and feel.
+Reported expression is private and aesthetic: the texture of grain under the hand, the polish of a finished surface, the smell of freshly cut timber, the weight and temperature of a wooden object.
+There is no scene, no organised community and no commercial culture built around it, and the interest is known chiefly as a catalogue entry rather than through observed behaviour.
+Its internal logic parallels the better-documented leather, silk and metal fetishes, where arousal attaches to a substance's surface, temperature and feel rather than to what the object is for.

 Psychology